ACCESS-NRI/access-hive.org.au/docs/tutorials/index.md

 - using configurations
 - using model evaluation tools and workflows

-It is also intended for training material around more peripheral topics that are essential for the community, such as:

-- HPC
-- version control
-- essential software packages

-ACCESS-NRI encourages the members of the community to [contact us](mailto:access.nri@anu.edu.au) to share their suggestions.
+ACCESS-NRI encourages the members of the community to <a href="/about/contact.md">contact us</a> to share their suggestions.